raullopezpenalva/NDI-Discovery-Server-Docker/README.md

 - [Installation](#installation)

 ## Features

-The docker only uses 2 files from the repository:
+This Docker image only requires two files from the repository:

-    - The binary file with the code of the server
+- The server binary
 - The JSON configuration file

-All others files are from the original .gz file from NDI Tools.
-I decided to leave them in the repository for add more context for the code or if someone wants explore the code, read the manual (pdf), or use it like service in the OS.
+All other files come from the original NDI Tools .gz archive and are kept to provide context, allow exploration, read the PDF manual, or use the service files on a host OS.

-NDI has design the code to run it in differents CPU architectures, so in `./bin` folder you can find all the architectures.
-Every folder has the binary file for the specific architecture.
+The NDI Discovery Server supports multiple CPU architectures.
+The ./bin directory contains a subdirectory for each architecture, each with its corresponding binary.

 ## Repository Structure